 Exercise has been shown to help gain strength, posture, balance and gait mobility in individuals with Parkinson’s and Multiple Sclerosis.
-Join us for a 8-week group exercise series on Wednesday and Fridays to improve functional strength and balance with Pilates and Tai Chi based exercises.
+Join us for a 8-week group exercise series to improve functional strength and balance with yoga- based exercises.

 We will offer a pre and post measurement to assess risk of falling and mobility along with progress made in the class.

 One of the biggest concerns we get from our clients and patients is how balance starts to suffer and weakness in the legs especially!

 Continuing to address balance and strength can be especially important in neurological conditions, such as Parkinson’s and Multiple Sclerosis.
 Functional exercises have been shown to reduce the risk of falling as a result of improvements in balance, muscle strength and coordination.
 We developed this class from principles of Tai Chi, Yoga and Pilates.

 It is important to gain and maintain muscle strength, flexibility and balance so that you may safely continue to be active and independent.
 This can be a great transition class after formal physical therapy to maintain your gains achieved with rehabilitation or even a stand-alone exercise program.